 Where we work

-Our headquarters in Utrecht, the Netherlands, supports operations in our local offices in Congo, Uganda, Tanzania, Ghana and Haiti.
+Our headquarters in Utrecht, the Netherlands, supports operations in our local offices in Uganda, Tanzania, Kenya and Ghana.

 Our goals may be ambitious, but they are also attainable.
 By 2022, we aim to have 30,000 entrepreneurs in action, delivering health-related products to more than 60 million people in eight countries.
 With a network of at least 1,000 entrepreneurs per country, we strive for self-sustaining logistic operations.

 To reach its goals, Healthy Entrepreneurs partners with like minded organisations to scale our network of entrepreneurs.
 By partnering we can leverage local knowledge, expertise in recruiting and training to keep the costs of selecting and training entrepreneurs low and expand the existing systems.

 We are continuously improving our set of impact products and services.
 We are constantly on the lookout for products that offer the best value for money.
 New items are being added to our assortment continuously, including innovative impact products that usually hardly find their way to the remote areas.
 In 2017, we’re focusing primarily on nutrition products for young children and the prevention and treatment of diarrhoea.

 Healthy Entrepreneurs is a young, dynamic organisation with a clear vision: basic healthcare for families in remote communities in developing countries.
 Over the last five years, we have developed the necessary experience and expertise to achieve our ambitions for growth.
 We continuously strive to improve our concept and the supply offered by our entrepreneurs.

 Healthy Entrepreneurs is a foundation with ANBI status, responsible for the financial aspects of setting up new entrepreneurs in various countries.
 Field operation teams focus on expanding the network of entrepreneurs, in which they are supported by the Dutch headquarters that provides knowledge and expertise.